 From between a couple of wagons, a thin young man appeared: he stopped a moment, looked out over the sea and then advanced, walking along the edge of the dock with his hands in the pockets, distracted or thinking.

+A young man who moments before passed by, stopped a short distance away, and looked over the area.
 When he passed in front of the ship, the sailor shouted in English: